Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Trivialization of symmetry-protected phases

 \subsubsection{Subsequent rounds}

-We proceed as in previous rounds.
-After $M-1$ measurements and subsequent circuits, we will have obtained sites all locally supported on irreps belonging to $\Irr_{1}/{\sim}=\Irr_1$ which contains all 1D irreps.
-Thus, the state is locally supported on a subspace that decomposes into 1D irreps.
-Therefore, in a final measurement, we can disentangle the state and locally correct the outcome to obtain a translation invariant state in the trivial phase.
+After performing $M-1$ rounds of measurements and the corresponding circuits, all sites are locally supported on irreps in $\Irr_{1}/{\sim}=\Irr_1$ which contains all 1D irreps.
+Consequently, the state is locally supported on a subspace that decomposes entirely into 1D irreps.
+This allows us, in a final measurement, to disentangle the state and apply local corrections to obtain a translation-invariant state in the trivial phase.